-For the last three years I have left the comfortable world of art teaching, commercial art, commissions and model building, to enter into a love affair involving subject matter I am passionate about and materials that I am intimate with.
+For the last four years I have left the comfortable world of art teaching, commercial art, commissions and model building, to enter into a love affair involving subject matter I am passionate about and materials that I am intimate with.
 This does not always make for living room art!

 The subject of “Human nature” with all of its complexities seems to end up being the theme for a lot of my work.
 Even when I stray from that obsession in order to explore a pure aesthetic, my efforts often evolve into a visual commentary on the interactions of life and its quirks.
 Conscious of this, I try not to impede the outcome of the work with too many other conformities.
 So size, subject matter and visual presentation is beautifully endless.

 After years of making a living at producing someone else’s artistic visions, it’s good to finally be free!